Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 where $V(t)$ and $R(t)$ represent the numbers of false rejections (discoveries) and rejections at time $t$, respectively.
 Given a target level \(\alpha \in (0,1)\), classical work on online multiple testing \citep{ramdas2017online, ramdas2018saffron, tian2019addis} aims to guarantee $\sup_t\FDR(t)\leq \alpha$ or its weaker variant \citep{foster2008alpha, Zrnic2021asynchronous}, the marginal FDR (mFDR), i.e., $\operatorname{mFDR}(t) = {\mathbb{E}\{V(t)\}}/{\mathbb{E}\{1 \vee R(t)\}}$.

-Unlike the classical setting, we consider another realistic scenario in which the decision-maker receives real-time feedback on $\theta_t$ after issuing the decision $\delta_t$.
-Concretely, at each time $t$, the decision $\delta_t$ is based on the current statistic $z_t$, the history $\{\delta_1, \dots, \delta_{t-1}\}$, and any feedback observed up to that point.
-The feedback $\theta_t$ may arrive immediately or with some delay (for example, as $\theta_{t-d}$ for $d \ge 1$) before moving on to time $t+1$.
-This feedback-available framework naturally arises in many practical applications.
-To demonstrate its relevance, we present three {motivating examples}: online conformal selection, real-time alignment of large language models, and time-series anomaly detection.
+{ Unlike the classical setting, we consider another realistic scenario in which feedback on past hypotheses is revealed after decisions are made.
+Specifically, after issuing $\delta_t$, the corresponding state $\theta_t$ may be observed either immediately or after a delay, and in some settings it may be observed only partially.
+For instance, in the bandit setting \citep{neu2010online}, feedback $\theta_t$ is observed only when the decision $\delta_t=1$ is made.
+Our work encompasses all these feedback-available settings, including full or partial feedback, as well as immediate or delayed feedback.}

-\begin{itemize} \item \textbf{Online conformal selection.} Conformal selection aims to identify valuable individuals whose unknown label $Y$ satisfies a pre-specified requirement by leveraging machine learning predictions \citep{jin2023model,wu2024optimal}.
+Such feedback-available settings naturally arise in many practical applications.
+To demonstrate its relevance, we present three {motivating examples}: online conformal selection, real-time alignment of large language models, and time-series anomaly detection. \begin{itemize} \item \textbf{Online conformal selection.} Conformal selection aims to identify valuable individuals whose unknown label $Y$ satisfies a pre-specified requirement by leveraging machine learning predictions \citep{wu2024optimal,jin2025model}.
 The online conformal selection setting naturally aligns with the feedback-available online multiple testing framework.
 For example, in diabetes risk prediction, a patient’s true condition may later be confirmed by an expert, offering feedback that could improve future decisions.
 Some works \citep{huo2024realtime, xu2024online} considered online conformal testing problems but did not exploit feedback information.

 \item \textbf{Real-time LLM alignment.} Large language models (LLMs) are increasingly used in high-stakes domains such as healthcare, finance, and law, where outputs must be reliable and factual.
 However, LLMs can hallucinate—producing plausible but incorrect content \citep{huang2025survey}.
 A remedy is to filter or certify LLM outputs \citep{guiconformal, bai2024optimized}.
 Some alignment approaches based on conformal testing are proposed for this use but are generally designed for offline environments, whereas many applications demand immediate and trustworthy screening.
 In such applications, follow-up feedback is usually available, which, if incorporated, could continuously improve alignment.